HEI204/CS50-pset9-Finance/README.md

 Apart from the function required and the built in function provided in this exercise, I also added some function to the website:
 - Allow user to change their password but cannot same as current password
+- Allow user to check their profit for the stock that they have bought
 - Allow users to buy more shares or sell shares of stocks they already own via click the button on the index page, without having to type stocks’ symbols manually.
 - Allow users to add more cash into their account via the add cash page